-Car crashes can cause serious injuries, both internal and those you can easily see.
+Car crashes can cause serious damages, both internal and those you can easily see.
 Regardless of whether you have any visible wounds, however, it is important to seek medical care right away.
-What you tell your doctor can give him or her insight as to how badly you may be hurt.
-When there are serious injuries, minutes often matter.
+Discussing car crash injuries with your doctor can help him or her diagnose you more quickly.
+This is important, because when there are serious injuries, minutes can make a huge difference.
 The sooner you get the treatment you need, the better your chance for making a full recovery.

 Free Case Review.
 (800) 762-8623